dujesa/Internship-15-Connect-four/README.md

 # Connect four game
-App made with React for as part of Dump intenrship program.
+App made with React for as part of Dump internship program.